nu11secur1ty/NVE/README.md

-## NVE
+## `NVE`
-NVE is a nu11secur1ty vulnerability exposure, and everyone is welcome to deploy some issue that he is found.
-Everyone is welcome.
+What is `NVE` is a nu11secur1ty vulnerability exposure, and everyone is welcome to deploy some issue that he is found.
+Everyone is welcome to share, upload, discuss and etc.

-The way which you must submit an exploit in `NVE`
+- The way in which you must submit an exploit in `NVE` and rules!

-## Templeate for submiting:
+## Template for submitting:

 ```txt
 ## Title: